The randomly fluctuating hyperrectangles are spatially monotone: Abstract

 \section{Abstract}

-We introduce a class of simple Markovian evolution dynamics spatial growth processes, which we call "the randomly fluctuating hyperrectangles".
-We show that these processes possess the basic property of monotone occupancy functions: that is, at any time, the probability that a point is contained in the process decreases monotonically with respect to its distance from the origin.
+We show that the probability of a site being occupied at any instance of time in the one-dimensional randomly fluctuating hyperrectangles processes decreases monotonically with respect to its distance from the origin.

-{\bf { $\mathbf{A}$)} Introduction.} The evolution of the discrete time Markov processes, which we call the randomly fluctuating hyperrectangles, considered may be informally described as follows.
-Hyperrectangles evolve according to \textit{contractions} alternating with \textit{expansions}.
-In the \textit{standard specifications} case, the former comprise of sampling a sub-hyperrectangle \textit{uniformly} at random, whereas the latter comprise of shifting every face vertically in increasing direction (outwards) by an independent \textit{geometrically distributed} random value, and then expanding faces to form a sup-hyperrectangle.